 The first criteria is your lookup value -- this is the value of your spreadsheet that has data associated with it, which you want Excel to find and return for you.
 To enter it, click on the cell that carries a value you're trying to find a match for.
-In this case, it's A2.
-You'll start migrating your new data into E2, since this cell represents the MRR of the customer name listed in A2.
+In our example, shown above, it's in cell A2.
+You'll start migrating your new data into D2, since this cell represents the MRR of the customer name listed in A2.

-Then, next to the "table array" field, enter the range of cells you'd like to search and the sheet where these cells are located, using the format shown in the screenshot above.
+Next to the "table array" field, enter the range of cells you'd like to search and the sheet where these cells are located, using the format shown in the screenshot above.
 The entry above means the data we're looking for is in a spreadsheet titled "Pages" and can be found anywhere between column B and column K.

-Beneath this field, you'll also enter the "column index number" of the table array you're searching through.
+Beneath the table array field, you'll enter the "column index number" of the table array you're searching through.
 For example, if you're focusing on columns B through K (notated "B:K" when entered in the "table array" field), but the specific values you want are in column K, you'll enter "10" in the "column index number" field, since column K is the 10th column from the left.

-In contexts like monthly revenue, you want to find exact matches from the table you're searching through.
-To do this, enter 'FALSE' in the "range lookup" field.
+In situations like ours, which concerns monthly revenue, you want to find exact matches from the table you're searching through.
+To do this, enter "FALSE" in the "range lookup" field.
 This tells Excel you want to find only the exact revenue associated with each sales contact.

 In order to officially bring in the values you want into your new column from Step 1, click "Done" (or "Enter," depending on your version of Excel) after filling the "range lookup" field.
 This will populate your first cell.
 You might take this opportunity to look in the other spreadsheet to make sure this was the correct value.